acenko/FLACCue/README.md

 of flaccue.py.
 The files are the same other than the name.

 I've included an unsigned spk file you can install directly at your own risk in the synology_package directory.
-FFMPEG and Python3 should get installed by the spk--they are needed for the code to run.
+FFMPEG will need to be installed (and the spk should warn you of this if it's not already there).

 Synology no longer allows root access for a package that isn't signed by Synology.
 As such, for installing the spk, you'll also need to log in as